 The way in which the castle descended from the first lord to its acquisition by Tamworth Corporation in 1897 is summarized below:

 c.1070: Robert le Dispensator, (Marmion?) to whom the Conqueror gave the site of the castle, and adjoining lands.
 The date of his death is uncertain, but is believed to have taken place at the beginning of the twelfth century.

 c.1101: Sir Roger Marmion.
 He entertained King Henry I at the castle.

 1129: Sir Robert Marmion, son of Sir Roger.
 He is believed to have entertained Henry I; reinstated at Polesworth the nuns who had been expelled from Tamworth by the first lord; slain at Coventry.

-1143: Sir Robert Marmion, son of Sir Robert.
-Received Henry II and Thomas à Beckett at the castle; spent much of his time in Normandy, and died there.
+1158: Sir Robert Marmion, son of the previous Sir Robert, received Henry II and Thomas a Beckett at Tamworth Castle.

 1217: Sir Robert Marmion, son of the previous Sir Robert.
 His brother was also called Sir Robert.
 "Sir Robert the Younger" held the castle for a time while "Sir Robert the Elder" was abroad.

 1241: Sir Philip Marmion, son of Sir Robert the Elder.
 He entertained Henry III at the castle, and was sometime sheriff of Warwick and Leicester.
 He received grants of the two parts of the borough in 1266, and in exercising this proprietorship he antagonised the burgesses, by encroaching on the market place to extend his grounds and by attempting to deprive them of their rights to elect the town bailiffs; founded the Hospital of St. James in Ashby Road.
 He was the last of the male line of the Marmions.